Gennadiyev/riichi-mahjong-gym/docs/actions.md

 An `Action` is a class that describes an action that can be performed.

+If you'd like to use this project for development purpose, please refer to the [`Action` class documentation](docs/classes/action.md).

 ## Action types and action strings

 Here is the list of possible action types: